Q: When will UofSC Undergraduate Admissions begin accepting self-reported scores for admission?

 Q: How does UofSC use scores in the evaluation?
 Does UofSC "superscore?"

 A: We do not superscore the ACT.
 We consider the highest composite score from a single ACT test date.
 However, we do superscore the SAT and use the highest Evidenced-Based Reading and Writing and highest Math score from the same or separate SAT dates, whichever is higher.

 Q: Should I only report my "best" ACT and SAT scores?
 Why must I report all test attempts?

 A: Undergraduate Admissions will use the test scores that give you the greatest advantage in the admissions process, which is why it is necessary to report all test attempts on your record.
 Failure to report all scores may impact admissions or scholarship decisions.

 Q: I want to apply before I'm scheduled to take the SAT or ACT again.
 Should I wait to apply until after receiving my score results?
 Can I update my test scores after I submit my application for admission?

-A: Applying early works to your advantage since your date of application to USC can affect your housing priority.
+A: Applying early works to your advantage since your date of application to UofSC can affect your housing priority.
 You will be able to update your self-reported score record after you apply.
-You may do this via your admission application portal.
+You may do this via your South Carolina admissions portal.

-Q: I want to apply Early Answer.
+Q: I want to apply Early Action.
 The deadline is October 15, but I won't take the SAT or ACT until after this date.
 Will my October scores be considered for EA?

 Q: If I apply early, can I update scores after November 15?